This Vegan German Potato Salad is so easy to make, nobody will believe it’s vegan and hits the spot!

 - Finely chop the sweet onion and add to the mix.

-- If using: chop the green onion and add to the mix.
+- If using: chop the green onion add to the mix.

 Finishing The Potato Salad

-- Chop up the peeled potatoes and add to the mix.
+- Chop up the peeled potatoes into smaller pieces and add to the mix.

 - Add the pickle brine and mix well.